 “I can’t fly back up,” she explained.
 “It’s too far.”

 “Okay, just hang on.
 I’ll get a rope or something.
 Don’t-” Kshheww!
 A geyser of coins in the distance interrupted her.
-They fell back down quickly, but their impacts couldn’t explain the shifting movement in the golden sea: a movement that snaked toward Ladyspiller.
+They fell back down quickly, but their impacts couldn’t explain the shifting motion in the golden sea: a quickening that snaked toward Ladyspiller.
 “Dragon.”

 “Oh my god, what is that?”
 Ladyspiller wrung her hands as her wings trembled.
 “Probably not a president this time.”